The-OpenROAD-Project/OpenROAD/doc/OpenRoadArch.md

 Submodules point to a specific version (hash) of the submodule repo and do not automatically track changes to the submodule repo.

-Work on OpenROAD should be done in the `develop` branch.
+Work on OpenROAD should be done in the `openroad` branch.

-To make changes to a submodule, first check out a branch of the submodule (git clone --recursive does not check out a branch, just a specific hash).
+To make changes to a submodule, first check out a branch of the submodule (git clone --recursive does not check out a branch, just a specific commit).

 ```
 cd src/<tool>